 How to Win Friends and Influence People: The Only Book You Need to Lead You to Success

 And what if, like me, you’re an introvert?
-Making new acquaintances or striking conversations with strangers probably isn’t anywhere near the top of your priority list.
-But this is very much a book for both people who enjoy and don’t enjoy conversations — if you do, it will shed light on how to make the most out of them and further your connections; if you don’t, it will still coach you on how to navigate those inevitable discussions we all hate.
+Making new acquaintances or striking up conversations with strangers probably isn’t anywhere near the top of your priority list.
+But this is very much a book for both people who enjoy and don’t enjoy conversations—if you do, it will shed light on how to make the most out of them and further your connections; if you don’t, it will still coach you on how to navigate those inevitable discussions we all hate.
 You know, family arguments, office conversations and whatnot.

 Fundamental techniques in handling people: